-RNAS Culdrose is located near Helston on the Lizard Peninsula of Cornwall, and is the largest helicopter base in Europe.
-Culdrose provides Merlin HM.2 anti-submarine helicopters which are deployed on Royal Navy vessels.
+RNAS Culdrose (also known as HMS Seahawk) is located near Helston on the Lizard Peninsula of Cornwall, and is one of the largest helicopter bases in Europe.

 RNAS Culdrose Satellite View